jambolo/advent_of_code_2023/README.md

 ### Day 9

 Again trivial.
 In Rust, you have to make a conscious effort to avoid making copies of objects.

+### Day 10

+Pretty easy.
+It helps that I now how to determine if a point is inside a polygon.